thofma/TestingSFC.jl/README.md

 # The stably free cancellation property of orders

 This repository contains code accompanying the paper "Determination of the stably free cancellation property for orders" ([arXiv:2407.02294](https://arxiv.org/abs/2407.02294)) by W. Bley, T. Hofmann and H. Johnston.
+The code works on linux and macOS systems.

 ## Installation